 One of the main reasons for this is that companies and governments are looking for affordable ways to get video and photos from remote areas and overhead perspectives.
 Although this industry is still in its infancy, drone imagery is expected to continue growing at a rapid pace.

 Aerial photography vs orthophotography

-What if you could take an aerial photograph captured in the air, then put it into geographic context?
+What if you could take an aerial photograph captured in the air and then put it into a geographic context?
 Instead of just an ordinary image, orthophotography gives it real-world coordinates by stretching, scaling, and skewing it into physical space.